Programme of the Week number 29 – 1929/30 Derby County v Bradford (Park Avenue) FA Cup

 Programme of the Week Number 22 – Crystal Palace v Derby County 1966/67

-Take any club in the country and ask a representative section of its adult supporters to list that club’s “Ten Top Players of All Time” and you would probably end up with a many players who would receive a mention, a smaller group of players who would be in multiple responses and, finally, a handful of players who would stand head and shoulders above the rest.
-Any club legend’s career, however, has to start somewhere and so this article looks…
+Take any club in the country and ask a representative section of its adult supporters to list that club’s “Ten Top Players of All Time” and you would probably end up with many players who would receive a mention, a smaller group of players who would be in multiple responses and, finally, a handful of players who would stand head and shoulders above the rest.
+Any club legend’s career, however, has to start somewhere and so this article looks back…

 Read More Read More